dasic002/2411-hackathon-team2/README.md

               <li>  Location: Suburban area</li>
               <li>  Goals: Find reliable resources that support her son's independence.
             Simplify access to information for her son.</li>
-              <li>  Frustrations: Limited resources and tools specifically catering to teenagers with visual impairments.Complicated technology that her son struggles to use.</li>
+              <li>  Frustrations: Limited resources and tools specifically catering to teenagers with visual impairments.
+Complicated technology that her son struggles to use.</li>
               <li>  Preferred Features: Simple and intuitive UI for easy learning.
           Personalization options to cater to specific needs..</li>
             </ul>